Levi-Huynh/Data-Structures/notes/overview.md

 The linked list data structure (both singly- and doubly-linked variants), while not used nearly as much as arrays, nonetheless is an important one for students to learn because it provides an alternative way to implement a data structure that students should be intimately familiar with at this point in the curriculum.

 Whereas arrays store and index elements contiguously, each element of a linked list is stored in a node.
 Each node then has a reference (or a ‘pointer’) to the next node in the linked list.
-In this way, linked lists describe lists of things in a recursive fashion, while arrays describe lists of things in an iterative fashion.
+In this way, linked lists describe lists of things in a _recursive fashion_, while arrays describe lists of things in an _iterative_ fashion.

 -stores each elements as isolated node
 -nodes point to next node in list